 16 Tips to Help You Save Money This Christmas

 It looks as though Christmas will be a little bit different in 2020, and though this may well be a disappointing prospect for many people, it may mean that you spend less than in previous years.
-Thankfully, there are a number of ways in which you can save money in the run-up to the festive season, which will help ease the financial stress and prevent you from being skint through January.
+Thankfully, there are several ways in which you can save money in the run-up to the festive season, which will help ease the financial stress and prevent you from being skint through January.

 1. Calculate Your Budget in Advance

-To avoid financial problems in the New Year, make a budget planner, and ask yourself “What can I realistically afford to spend this year?
+To avoid financial problems in the New Year, make a budget planner, and ask yourself, “What can I realistically afford to spend this year?
 Christmas is just one day of the year, do not let it ruin the whole of the following year.

 2. Stop Giving Unnecessary Presents